shiitake/WebHealthMonitor/README.md

 To host .json files in IIS, add a MIME type ".json" with the type "application/json".

+### Don't want to make a static web server?

+If you have npm and node installed:
+`npm install http-server -g`

+cd into the directory with [dist.zip](https://github.com/dtinteractive/WebHealthMonitor/releases/download/0.1.0/dist.zip) unzipped.

+`http-server .`

+This will host a simple static web server on your local box so you can try it out.

 ### endpoints.json

 Create a file called endpoints.json: